luist18/feup-rcom-proj2/experiments/exp6/README.md

 ### How does the TCP congestion control mechanism work?
-What are the relevant fields.
+What are the relevant fields?
 How did the throughput of the data connection evolve along the time?
 Is it according the TCP congestion control mechanism?

 ### Is the throughput of a TCP data connections disturbed by the appearance of a second TCP connection?
 How?
+With the appearance of a second TCP connection, the existence of a simultaneous data transfer can lead to a drop in the transmission rate, since the transfer is distributed equally for each connection.